-At the outbreak of World War One, Henry joined the Mechanical Transport; he was promoted to Sergeant Major and transferred to the Scotch Regiment, fighting in the Battle of the Somme.
-Henry was later serving as a temporary Second Lieutenant in the ‘7th Rifle Brigade’ when he was killed in action on 11 April 1917 at the Battle of Arras.
+He first entered the ‘France’ Theatre of War on 21 April 1915 and at some point he was promoted to Sergeant Major and transferred to the Scotch Regiment, fighting in the Battle of the Somme in July 1916.
+He was later serving as a temporary Second Lieutenant in the ‘7th Rifle Brigade’ when he was killed in action on 11 April 1917 at the Battle of Arras, by then a 2nd Lieutenant.
 A fellow officer wrote a letter to Henry’s widow, which reads:

 “Dear Mrs Anstey:- it is with very deepest regret that I have to write this letter; you will have received by now news from the War Office of your husband’s death.
 He was in my company and we were always very friendly and I cannot tell you how deeply I sympathise with you in your loss.
 I am pleased to be able to tell you that he was killed instantaneously, which is one great mercy, though I did not see him after his death.
 It was a machine gun bullet.
 One thing I feel sure will make you feel proud and in some ways alleviate the suffering is that he did his duty nobly and had behaved with the utmost coolness throughout the Battle of Arras in which we were taking part.
 Up to yesterday (Friday) the news had not been officially confirmed and the War Office, when applied to, stated that the casualty had not been reported.
 Lieut Anstey is so well known and so extremely popular in the district that the news of his reported death has caused profound gloom to prevail and the utmost sympathy is felt for the relatives in their sore trial.”

 [Portions of this letter were printed in the ‘Cheltenham Chronicle‘ 28 April 1917 edition]